Food allergies – The often long path to diagnosis

 Only half of all positive test results match the symptoms

-As with the positive blood test, a food allergy is only present when the test results match the patient's symptoms.
+As with the positive blood test, a food allergy is only present when the test results match the people symptoms.
 As a rule of thumb, the medical guideline for food allergies states that only half of all positive test results on allergies really come with symptoms.

 The next step for diagnosing a food allergy: diet

 If blood and skin tests are positive, the next step can be a diagnostic diet.
 This is selected according to the test results.
 If there is a reasonable suspicion of individual allergy triggers - such as chicken eggs or soy - the diet will consist of removing these allergens from the diet.
-For a certain period of time, the patient has to abstain from these foods completely.
+For a certain period of time, the individual has to abstain from these foods completely.

-After four weeks at the latest, the patient’s symptoms should improve significantly.
+After four weeks at the latest, symptoms should improve significantly.
 If the improvement fails to materialize, there is probably no connection between the symptoms and the particular food.
 Then there is no reason to stick to the diet.

 When a provocation test is useful - and when it isn’t